clydebarrow/esphome-docs-hugo/content/components/sensor/adc.md

 {{< /note >}}
 ### On Raspberry Pi Pico

-On the Raspberry Pi Pico and Pico W the ADC can measure VSYS voltage.
+On the Raspberry Pi Pico and Pico W, setting `pin:` to `VCC` allows you to measure the VSYS voltage through ADC3 (GPIO29).

-Depending on how VSYS is powered the readings will have different meanings - either power supply voltage when it is connected to VSYS pin directly, or USB voltage (VBUS) minus some drop on the Schottky diode the Raspberry Pi Pico has between those pins.
+The reading will reflect either:
+- Direct power supply voltage when powered through the VSYS pin
+- USB voltage (VBUS) minus diode drop when powered via USB

-Our experiments indicate the drop being ~0.1V for Pico and ~0.25V for Pico W; you can use sensor filters to adjust the final value.
+Our experiments indicate the diode drop being ~0.1V for Pico and ~0.25V for Pico W; you can use sensor filters to adjust the final value.

 {{< note >}}
 On Raspberry Pi Pico W the ADC GPIO29 pin for VSYS is shared with WiFi chip, so attempting to use it explicitly will likely hang the WiFi connection.